openplans/openblock-old/docs/packages/ebpub.rst

     3. With the geographic representation, create a row in the "db_location" table that describes the Location.
-See the Location model code in ebpub/db/models.py for information on the fields and what they mean.
+See the Location model code in ``ebpub/db/models.py`` for information on the fields and what they mean.

+       You can create them in various ways: use the admin UI;
+       use the script ``add_location`` to create one by specifying its geometry in well-known text (WKT) format;
-       You can use the script ebpub/db/bin/add_location.py, use the Django database API or do a manual SQL INSERT statement.
+       use the script ``import_locations`` to import them from shapefiles;
+       or use the Django model API; or do a manual SQL INSERT statement.

 You'll need to create at least one LocationType with the slug "neighborhoods", because that's hard-coded in various places throughout the application.